 What can extinguish our ambitions, our prosperities, our relationships — our lives?
-The enemies prowling inside us, the ones we face from within, the ones we’ve got to destroy before they destroy us.
+The enemies of the mind and happiness are prowling inside us, the ones we face from within, the ones we’ve got to destroy before they destroy us.

 The sins are a grouping and classification of vices.
 Behaviors are classified under this category if they’re directly connected to immoralities.
 They’re often thought to be abusive or excessive forms of one’s natural faculties or passions.

-In Christianity; called as the seven deadly sins —
+In Christianity; called the seven deadly sins —

 - Lust: To have a strong desire or need